websemantics/builder-extension/README.md

 #### Step by Step Usage:

-1- Create a new Pyro project and install,
+1- Create a new Pyro project and install @ folder `builder-blog-example`

 ```
 composer create-project pyrocms/pyrocms=3.0-beta3 --prefer-dist builder-blog-example